First National Bank (Kearney, NE)

 Newspaper Excerpt

-This bank has suspended payment owing to impossibility to make collections or realize on assets.
+This bank has suspended payment owing to the impossibility of making collections or of realizing on assets.

 Source